 In a medium bowl, beat the egg white and water until frothy with an electric mixer, about 20 seconds.
 Then slowly beat in the powdered Besti until smooth.

-Stir in the vanilla extract and food coloring to your liking.
+Stir in the vanilla extract, sea salt, and food coloring to your liking.

 Let the sheets stand at room temperature, uncovered, until the lines are completely dry, about 12 hours.

 Using the tip of a sharp paring knife, pick the lines off the parchment paper.
 The pieces will break off into long and short pieces.
 Once you’ve loosened the lines from the entire sheet, carefully break the sprinkles down even further with your fingers.